Museum of Flight Programs

 Library and Archive

 A world-class museum requires an equally world-class library and archive.
 The Museum of Flight's aerospace library and archives are the largest on the West Coast of the United States.
 Each year teachers, researchers, authors and film-makers visit the Museum in search of original source material to further the collective knowledge and understanding of flight.
 In 2014, more than 2,400 researchers were served through the library and archive collections.

 Exhibits & Programs

 More than 150 historic air and space craft are at the heart of the exhibits and programs that educate and entertain visitors.
 The Museum hosts more than 50 public programs each year, including lectures, aircraft fly-ins, and films.
 In addition to the many permanent exhibits, the Museum provides several temporary exhibits each year on a wide range of subjects.
 Our educational programs, library and exhibits work together to bring the history and science of flight to life, honoring its past and inspiring future generations.

 Recent Successes and Current Challenges

-On April 6, 2014 construction began on the new Aviation Pavilion (AP).
-The AP will serve to guarantee the safety and preservation of the Museum's large aircraft collection which includes aircraft such as an iconic Boeing B29 & B17, Boeing 747 #RA001, a British Airways Concorde, and the first jet Air Force 1, SAM-970.
-When complete, the AP will connect Raisbeck Aviation High School directly with the Museum, creating a dynamic learning environment for 400 STEM-focused high school students and nearly double the effective space for exhibits and education programs.
+On April 6, 2015 construction began on the new Aviation Pavilion (AP).
+The AP will serve to guarantee the safety and preservation of the Museum's large aircraft collection which includes aircraft such as an iconic Boeing B29 & B17, Boeing 747 #RA001, a British Airways Concorde, and the first jet Air Force One, SAM-970.
+When complete, the AP will connect Raisbeck Aviation High School directly with the Museum, creating a dynamic learning environment for 400 STEM-focused high school students and double the effective space for exhibits and education programs.